Harish-Krishnappan/PersonalWebsite/README.md

 This is a personal website By Harish Krishnappan for CSCE464.
 This website is made in javascript using react and bootstrap as frameworks.
+The link to the webpage is: https://harish-krishnappan.github.io/PersonalWebsite/

 Some onlines rescources that I used are: react-bootstrap docs for bootstrap incorporation: https://react-bootstrap.netlify.app/components/buttons/#rb-docs-content and https://www.youtube.com/watch?v=eow125xV5-c